 When in doubt, reboot

 If a computer or device is running slowly, not performing as it usually does, or is simply defying all logic, a simple restart can often return the device to running normally, more smoothly.
-If a reboot fails to solve the issue or these issues frequently occur, submit an OTRS ticket with the device’s hostname or inventory number, and we will look into the problem further.
+If a reboot fails to solve the issue or these issues frequently occur, submit a ticket with the device’s hostname or inventory number, and we will look into the problem further.

 What equipment is available for use?